massi-brero/extractor-tool-evaluator/manual_old.md

 If you want to set a paramater without a corresponding value, just leave out the part after "="
 _[paramname1=value1, paramname2=]_ for example will be interpreted as
 _-paramname1 value1 -paramname2_

+If you use the -skip parameter the extraction step in pipeline will be skipped an the SEE continues with reading the extractors result.
+Use this if the extractor may have produced faulty results files you want to check and correct before continuing with the evaluation.

 #### 2.3.2 Starting individual tasks of the pipeline ####